synthesized-io/tdk-quest/README.md

 ## 3. Make test environment with production data 🏗️💽

 Our application has been successfully launched and is functioning effectively.
 Every week, new films featuring renowned actors are released.
-Thousands of DVDs for these films are produced and shipped to hundreds of stores, where they are rented out daily by customers for evening entertainment.
+Thousands of goods related to these films are produced and shipped to hundreds of stores, where they are rented out daily by customers for evening entertainment.
 All of this information is stored as countless rows in database tables.

 Given that the development team only has access to a test database with test data and not the real data from the production database, the bug fixing process becomes quite inconvenient and ineffective.
 For instance, if the team fixes a specific bug or optimizes performance in the test environment, there's no guarantee it will work the same way in the production environment.